cmoss640/cmoss640.github.io/_pages/projects-quiet-town.md

 {% include gallery id="gallery_gameart" layout="third" thumb_height="145px" %}
 {% include video id="zDQa0ubLK40" provider="youtube" %}
 **About this project:**\
-Randal the Vandal was a project built in my first year of university.
-This game is a sidescrolling platformer, with a procedurally generated world woth plenty of objects to interact with.
-The player jumps from building to building, destroying physics based objects to build up their property damage value while being pursued by a murder of crows.
-Objects destroyed can drop additional hammer pickups, but the amount you have is finite, encouraging players to throw their hammers sparingly instead of throwing wildly.
-The player is encouraged to run fast due to their limited time, creating an engaging, fast paced gameplay loop.
+Quiet Town was a project built in my first year of university.
+It is a 3D environment test in which I created a full town with a path to each of its interesting locations.
+The areas were built from concept art I drew beforehand.
+The town is thick with a dense fog, with disjointed architecture and abandoned houses.
+Each location tells a story of a town not abandoned, but reserved and socluded.
+The area is overgrown and dense in foliage.
+A map is provided to the player, showing the different places they can explore.
+As the player approaches the central Visitor's Center, they may notice a mysterious figure moving within its walls.
+This project inspired me to start using *Blender*, and is where I found my love for 3D work and environments.

 **How was this project made?**\
 I developed this project using the Unity game engine.
-The art was created by converting concept skethes of buildings and characters into pixel art sprites.
-The game physics and animations were fine tuned over a long period of time to make destruction feel satisfying and weighty.
+The 3D models were made with Unity ProBuilder and textured using Unity's material system with materials from AmbientCG.
+I edited the world settings to add glare and other screen effects to enhance immersion.

 **What skills did I develop?**\
 The development of this project furthered my skills in:
-- 2D physics
-- Prefab use
+- Lighting
-- Particles
+- Environments
-- Procedural generation
+- Modelling
-- Instantiation
+- Concept art